Logo link to homepage

 Is this the first time eruptions, emissions, and earthquakes have been animated on a map?

 E3 is a successor to the program Seismic/Eruption developed by Alan Jones (Binghamton University).
 That program was one of the first to show the global occurrence of earthquakes (USGS data) and eruptions (GVP data) through space and time with animations and sound.
-The program ran in the Smithsonian's Geology, Gems, and Minerals Hall from 1997 to 2016, and was also available on the "Earthquakes and Eruptions" CD-ROM.
+The program ran in the Smithsonian's Geology, Gems, and Minerals Hall from 1997 to 2016, and was also available on a "Earthquakes and Eruptions" CD-ROM.
 E3 builds upon Seismic/Eruption with the addition of emissions data and automated data updates.

 How many eruptions and emissions are shown, and from how many volcanoes?

-The application is currently showing 2,165 eruptions from 332 volcanoes.
+The application is currently showing 2,191 eruptions from 332 volcanoes.
 It is also showing 360 emission activity periods from 118 different volcanoes.
 In addition, there are 67 animations available showing the movement of SO2 clouds from 44 volcanoes.

 How often do you update the data represented in the web application?